Hypertriglyceridemia (Type IV)

 Physical Exam Findings

-- Hepatosplenomegaly may be observed due to lipid accumulation.
+Hepatosplenomegaly may be present in severe cases due to lipid accumulation

 Diagnostic Workup